openhab/openhab-docs/configuration/items.md

 Secondly, the label also includes the value displaying definition for the Item's state.
 This part is contained inside "`[ ]`" in the label and can be left out to not display the state of an Item.

-### Value
+### State

-The value part of the Item definition determines the Item value presentation, e.g., regarding formatting, decimal places, unit display and more.
+The state part of the Item definition determines the Item value presentation, e.g., regarding formatting, decimal places, unit display and more.
-The value definition is part of the Item Label definition and contained inside square brackets ()"`[ ]`").
+The state definition is part of the Item Label definition and contained inside square brackets ()"`[ ]`").

-#### Value Formatting
+#### State Formatting

 Formatting is done applying [Java formatter class syntax](http://docs.oracle.com/javase/7/docs/api/java/util/Formatter.html#syntax), therefore the syntax is